javierj/kobudo-katas/Kata-RestConsumer/DjangoGIndexDemo/README.md

 This application is an example of how a good design may allow us to decouple technical issues, interfaces and delaying technical decisions.

+ Using the original code written during the live kata instead of the solution from this repository.
+Code is not very good, but is exactly the same code that we wrote.